What Is Velma? Cognitive Support for Early Memory Loss

 • Evidence varies widely by product

-• No care manager, routines, or alerts
+• No personalized care plan or human oversight

 Best for: Families discussing supplement options with their parent's clinician, not as a replacement for structured daily support.
+Talk to your loved one's doctor before adding supplements to a memory care plan.

-Pricing comes from published Velma plans on the live site ($199 Core, $499 Customized, free first session).
+We compared options families actually research alongside velma cognitive support: the Hey Velma program at heyvelma.com, common brain training apps, phone companions, clinical therapy paths, OTC supplements, and adult day programs.
+Pricing for Hey Velma comes from published plans on the live site ($199 Core, $499 Customized, free first session).
 Competitor pricing is approximate and changes often; verify on each vendor's site before enrolling.

 We prioritized programs that address daily memory loss at home: structure, social connection, routine help, and family visibility.
 We excluded unrelated companies that share the "Velma" name in other industries.
+For caregiver planning context, see the Alzheimer's Association caregiving resources.
+The CDC notes that nearly one in five U.S. adults provides unpaid care to a family member or friend, often while managing work and distance.
+That is the audience Hey Velma is built for.

-4. Family visibility: updates and alerts when patterns suggest mood, cognition, or health changes worth attention.
+4. Family visibility: Updates and alerts when patterns suggest mood, cognition, or health changes worth attention.

 FAQ

-What is Velma cognitive support?
+What is Hey Velma cognitive support?

-Is Velma a supplement?
+Is Hey Velma a supplement or memory pill?

-How much does Velma cognitive support cost?
+How much does Hey Velma cognitive support cost in 2026?

 Published pricing is $199 per month for Core or $499 per month for Customized Care.
 The site advertises a free first session.
+Confirm pause, cancel, and language options in current terms before enrolling.

-Does Velma replace a doctor?
+Does Hey Velma replace a doctor or neurologist?

-Who is Velma cognitive support best for?
+Who is Hey Velma cognitive support best for?

-Velma cognitive support is a legitimate, research-backed daily program for early memory loss: care manager, AI-assisted routines, published pricing, and family alerts.
+Hey Velma cognitive support is a legitimate, research-backed daily program for early memory loss: care manager, AI-assisted routines, published pricing, and family alerts.
 It is not a supplement, not a generic brain app, and not a substitute for medical care.
+If you need daily structure and visibility, start with the free session on heyvelma.com.
+If you need clinical treatment or 24/7 supervision, pair Hey Velma with physician-led care instead of treating it as a replacement.

-Velma is not a medical service and does not provide diagnosis, treatment, or emergency care.
+Hey Velma is not a medical service and does not provide diagnosis, treatment, or emergency care.
 Confirm pricing and policies on the live site before enrolling.